GMPavanLab/dynsight/docs/source/onion.rst

   OnionMulti <_autosummary/dynsight.onion.OnionMulti.rst>

 The code for performing clustering on multi time-series can be found in ``examples/onion_multi.py``.
 The only differences that the input file has to be an .npy or .npz containing a numpy.ndarray with shape (D, N, T), where D is the number of variables (2 or 3).
-Is is then called with
+It is then called with

 ``python3 onion_multi.py path/to/input/file.npy``